-Introducing Mondulkiri Province
+Welcome to Mondulkiri Province

 Mondulkiri means ‘Meeting of the Hills’, an apt sobriquet for a land of rolling hills.
-In the dry season it is a little like Wales with sunshine; in the wet season, like Tasmania with more rain.
-At an average elevation of 800m, it can get quite chilly at night, so carry something warm.
+It is the most sparsely populated province in the country, with just four people per square kilometre.
+At an average elevation of 800m, it can get quite chilly at night, so bring something warm.